i am Juan Vásquez (he/him), a Ph.D. student in Computer Science at the University of Colorado Boulder.

-I am currently working on conversational analysis following the work of Dr. Justine Zhang.
+my specialization is in Natural Language Processing (NLP), and i am currently working on conversational analysis following Dr. Justine Zhang's work.

-In my free time I enjoy playing J-RPGs, watching horror films and reading contemporary Latin-American and queer literature.
+in my free time i enjoy playing j-rpgs, watching films, and reading contemporary latin-american literature.

 2024